polterguy/polterguy.github.io/index.md

 of €49 for a single developer license.
 This allows you to create and publish as many Magic applications as you please (no royalties).

+## Quid Pro Quo initiative

+Magic is 95% Open Source, but you do need a license key to run it in your production server, otherwise Magic will stop working after 7 days.
+However, we believe strongly in the value of Open Source and sharing knowledge.
+Hence, if you are an author writing technical articles for [DZone](https://dzone.com), or similar websites, and/or you need a license for your Open Source Magic project, or to evaluate Magic - You can send an email to us at license@servergardens.com, and we _might_ give you a free license, if you explain your project, and or your intentions to use Magic, and you _do not_ share your license key with anybody else.

 ## Reference documentation

 Below you can find the reference documentation for Magic's sub modules.